Made By:

 Packaging

 The overall package looks the same thanks to the continued use of the plastic box that was introduced in 2010, but it has been slightly reshaped and the internal printed piece is entirely different.
 Rather than the folded "box" base with a separate vertical insert, it is all now one piece that is folded to fit the inside of the plastic.
-The front panel with the Monster Jam logo, bat symbol, and die-cast callout is no longer agled, the truck simply sits on the floor of the box, and the back panel is die cut to fit around the tires.
+The front panel with the Monster Jam logo, bat symbol, and die-cast callout is no longer angled, the truck simply sits on the floor of the box, and the back panel is die cut to fit around the tires.
 Internal printing is nearly the same - though the space where the callouts to other trucks was now simply has a black bar with "Off-Road" written in a yellow bar at the top - but the outside is now bright yellow for the front and bottom.
-The reverse side of the back panel repeast the yellow and black "Off-Road" banner, but otherwise is nothing more than co-sells and legal info.
+The reverse side of the back panel repeats the yellow and black "Off-Road" banner, but otherwise is nothing more than co-sells and legal info.

 Casting/Paint